Skip to content

 B. Storage of General Parasite Materials

 General use (non-experimental) parasite materials should be catalogued and stored in designated racks/boxes.
 There are individual boxes for B. malayi, B. pahangi, and D. immitis tissues and RNA in the -80C freezer.
 There is a single box for storage of parasite gDNA in the -20C freezer.
-The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the Parasite Tissue and Nucleic Acid Inventory sheet linked in Lab Sheets.
+The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the Parasite Tissue and Nucleic Acid Inventory sheet linked in the Lab GDrive.
 The spreadsheet should be immediately updated after placing any new tubes in these boxes.
 This catalog of materials allows us to plan qPCR, RNA-seq and other experiments.

 * Tube Labels (combine the following into a single string)